dwinston/terminusdb-docs/md/how-to/how-to-load-turtle-files.md

 ## NOTE on update/load

-Update triples will completely replce the contents of the current graph with the new contents supplied in the turtle file by creating an appropriate delta.
+Update triples will completely replace the contents of the current graph with the new contents supplied in the turtle file by creating an appropriate delta.
 If you want to append to the current graph, simply replace `update` with `load` (and `update_triples` with